 Since I moved back to New York, Kevin and I are now officially in a long distance relationship.
-What are you guys going to do, a lot of people have asked, wide-eyed, as if we were signing up for an Iron Man.
+What are you guys going to do, a lot of people asked, wide-eyed, as if we were signing up for an Iron Man.
 We’re new to the game with a lot still to navigate, but we’re finding ways to make it work for us.
 Some things already feel super different.
 Texting, for instance, used to be a run of the mill form of communication (“I’m running to the store — need anything?”
 “Be home in 15.”).
 It now can feel like a lifeline, especially on a bad day or when I’m especially missing him; seeing his name pop up on my screen can completely brighten my mood.

 Of course, the experience is completely different depending on the people involved, but I’ve found it helpful doing a bit of reading and leaning on girlfriends.
 Here are some tips…